gavinfish/leetcode-share/README.md

 I created this repository to sharpen my Python skills by solving LeetCode problems.

+## Problems

 You can find all the problems on [LeetCode](https://leetcode.com).

+## Issue

-You are welcome if you have any question.
+You are welcome if you have any question or suggestion.

+## Articles

+There are articles about each problem, describing how I solve that problem.
+You can visit them on [GitBook](https://shenjie1993.gitbooks.io/leetcode-python/content/) or [CSDN](http://blog.csdn.net/column/details/leetcode-python.html).

+It is a pity that they are only in Chinese.